City Hall (University City, Missouri): Architecture

 The octagonal, five-story brick-and-limestone building was built in a Beaux-Arts style with a dome roof.
 It was designed by Herbert C. Chivers (1869–1946), a local architect who had helped draft plans for St. Louis' Union Station.
 Its landscaping was done in 1907 by landscape architect George E. Kessler.

-The building features a marble staircase connecting the first and second floors, a central rotunda and a large domed room on the top floor that serves as the council chambers.
+A marble staircase connects the first and second floors.
+A central rotunda under a large dome on the top floor serves as the council chambers.

 Among the architectural details that have been removed from the building are terra cotta cherubs along its roof line and a tunnel connecting it to the much larger Egyptian Building, now destroyed.